 If you have textured ceilings, there will be an extra step involved with matching the texture.
 But by keeping the repair area as small as possible, you’ll have less texture to match.

 Not a professional drywall contractor or expert taper?
-Don’t fear, even beginner DIYers, and the newest homeowners can take on a ceiling screw pop repair.
+Don’t fear, with a little information, even beginner DIYers, and the newest homeowners can take on a ceiling screw pop repair of almost any kind.

 Get Rid of Screw Pops For Good

 A few tips during construction will prevent drywall screw pops from ever occurring –